Have you ever been involved in an argument over how useful or useless the receiver truing tools are? If the answer is yes, go ahead and hit

 Could uneven growth of surface anodizing be to blame?
 If there is an engineer in the house, please tell us what you think in the comments!

 So, should you lap your upper receiver?
 Do you appreciate centered sights, evenly loaded bolt lugs, consistent barrel harmonics, barrel centered in the rail, and the potential benefit of enhanced precision?
 Then yes.
 If you don’t want those things, then no. Don’t do it.
-If your rifle zero’s fairly close to dead center than you may not need it at all.
+If your rifle zero’s fairly close to dead center then you may not need it at all.
 You will receive too little benefit to tear down your rifle.
-All I know is that my rifle improved significantly in centering of the barrel in the rail and centering of the windage to a near neutral position.
+All I know is that my rifle improved significantly in centering of the barrel in the rail and centering of the windage to a near-neutral position.
 I got rid of the free float rail, and the rifle is still dead nuts to center when I re-zeroed.